Artexs/Astro-app/.ai/api-plan.md

 # REST API Plan

-This document outlines the REST API for the AI Flashcard Generator, designed to support the features defined in the PRD and leverage the specified tech stack (Astro, Supabase).
+This document outlines the REST API for the AI Flashcard Generator, designed based on the project's PRD, database schema, and tech stack.
+The API is built using Astro API routes and secured via Supabase authentication.

 ## 1. Resources

--   **Flashcards**: Represents the user-generated flashcards.
+-   **Flashcard**: Represents a single user-owned flashcard.
-    -   Database Table: `public.flashcards`
+    -   *Database Table*: `public.flashcards`
--   **User**: Represents the authenticated user.
-    -   Database Table: `auth.users` (managed by Supabase)

 ## 2. Endpoints

+All endpoints are prefixed with `/api` and require authentication.

+---

 ### Flashcard Generation

-This endpoint handles the core AI-powered generation feature.

--   **HTTP Method**: `POST`
--   **URL Path**: `/api/flashcards/generate`
+#### `POST /api/flashcards/generate`

--   **Description**: Accepts a block of text, sends it to an external AI service, and returns a list of generated (but not yet saved) question-and-answer pairs.
+-   **Description**: Generates a list of potential flashcards from a block of text using an external AI service.
+The returned cards are not saved to the database; they are for client-side review only.
 -   **Request Payload**:
     ```json
     {
-      "text": "A long string of text between 1,000 and 10,000 words..."
+      "text": "A long piece of text between 1,000 and 10,000 words..."
     }
     ```
 -   **Response Payload (Success)**: